-Anxiety is everywhere.
+Anxiety seems to be everywhere.
 It's in those days where we feel so restless that it's hard to sit still, those times where obsessive thinking and worry consume us, but especially those crappy moments where panic cripples us and we feel completely alone.
 Statistics show that anxiety is now Australia's most prevalent mental illness.
-Over time, it takes it's toll on your self-perceptions, relationships and health, leading to insomnia, high blood pressure, fatigue, obesity, depression, heart disease and cancer.
+Over time, it takes it's toll on your self-perceptions, relationships and health, leading to insomnia, high blood pressure, fatigue, obesity, depression, heart disease.
 There's a range of strategies we can try to manage anxiety.
 But can yoga really be one of them?

 Growing Up With Anxiety